DoableDanny/freelancing-website/src/blog-posts/post-1/blog-1.md

 Here are six ways that having a good, functional website benefits your business…

-## 1. The internet is the customer’s first port-of-call
+## 1. The internet is the customer’s starting point

 Today, anyone needing an MOT, service or vehicle repair will begin their search online.
 Nobody is going to dig up the Yellow Pages or check the local newspaper when they have a smartphone at their fingertips.
 If you don't have a website, then your ability to get new business is going to be more limited.